bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/documentation/privacy-policy.md.md

 -   **Account** means a unique account created for You to access our Service or parts of our Service.

--   **Company** (referred to as either “the Company”, “We”, “Us” or “Our” in this Agreement) refers to WebDevHub.
+-   **Company** (referred to as either "the Company”, "We”, "Us” or "Our” in this Agreement) refers to WebDevHub.

 -   **Cookies** are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.